Can we engage students by allowing them to become co-creators of collaborative digital experiences?

-At the beginning of this project, the biggest question we had was “what would we build?”
-Rebuild Amp and provide a soft landing for our small, but dedicated, Amp user base?
-Or start from scratch, and design digital collaborative software to meet the needs of everyday teachers in 2018?
+At the beginning of this project, the core decision was should we re-create Amp to provide a soft landing for the small, but dedicated, Amp user base?
+Or should we start from scratch, and design digital collaborative software to meet the needs of today's teachers?

-Amp had only two successes, but they were big, and interrelated - teacher controls, and a safe space for students to learn digital citizenship.
-According to the research report, "the Amp environment is safe and teacher controlled; it provides all-in-one access to web tools and opportunities for online social collaboration.
+Amp had only two successes, but they were important - teacher controls, and digital citizenship for students.
+Our research report stated, "the Amp environment is safe and teacher controlled; it provides all-in-one access to web tools and opportunities for online social collaboration.
 This aligns with teachers' needs to teach digital citizenship and web tools, as they feel these are important skills for the workplace."
-Essentially, it provides an "internet lite" experience where students can learn how to use web tools without being exposed to everything on the internet.
+Amp provides an "internet lite" experience for young students.

 Workspace was a big project, featuring multiple releases.
-We had a significant number of technical constraints regarding how quickly we could release features due to our small development team, so we had to make some tradeoffs and compromises about feature timing.
-Between Dec 2017 and Dec 2018, we've had 3 releases.
+We had significant technical constraints around how quickly we could release features due to our small development team, so we had to make some tradeoffs and compromises about feature timing.
+Between Dec 2017 and Dec 2018, we had 3 releases.